ChrisVilches/Term-Keep/README.md

 ### Motivation

-Several note-taking or To-Do apps exist nowadays, but because most of them use a graphical interface, not many are compatible with a cloud server.
+Several note taking or to-do apps exist nowadays, but because most of them use a graphical interface, not many are compatible with a cloud server.

 This app can be used to store memo notes or tasks related to your server administration work, such as projects to complete, tasks related to data that needs to be backed up, or configuration files that are incomplete and need to be worked on.